Security and privacy

 • When your fingerprint isn’t recognized five times in a row

-• When the amount of time in Settings > Security > “Require password” has elapsed
+• When the amount of time in Settings > Security > “Confirm my account password” has elapsed

 • When you add or delete a fingerprint from your device